pchrisg/Portfolio/README.md

 # Portfolio
 Personal Projects

-This is a collection of programs that I coded
+This is a collection of programs that I coded.

+Some were assignments.
+Some are personal interests.